MrBenJ/modern-js-by-example/book/002-variables.md

 ## Number

 Numbers are...
 Numbers.
-They represent numerical value and are always stored as double precision floating point numbers.
+They represent numerical value and are always stored as double precision (64 bit) floating point numbers.

 ```js
 10